NVIDIA/TensorRT-Model-Optimizer/examples/compress/README.md

 ```bash
 pip install -e .[dev,compress]
 ```
 - For this example we are using 2x NVIDIA H100 80GB HBM3 to show multi-GPU steps.
-You can use also use single GPU.
+You can use also use s single GPU.

 ## Compress the Model